ucquantum/momentum/README.md

 # *p&#770;*

-This is repository for quantum information resources that I find interesting.
+This is repository for quantum information resources.

 p&#770; is the momentum operator in quantum mechanics.